A Roman milestone on the Vía de la Plata in La Granja, Cáceres — the ancient road the route follows.

 ☩ Key Pilgrimage Sites

-Mérida - The "Spanish Rome" preserves the finest Roman ruins in the Iberian Peninsula, including a theater, amphitheater, and temple.
+Mérida — The "Spanish Rome" preserves the finest Roman ruins in the Iberian Peninsula, including a theater, amphitheater, and temple.
+The Basilica of Santa Eulalia marks an early Christian martyrdom site.

 Cáceres — A UNESCO World Heritage city with an intact medieval old town of towers and palaces.